The galaxy of Coxeter groups: Acknowledgments

 \section{Acknowledgments}

-We are indebted to Olga Varghese for decisive discussions.
-We would also like to thank Piotr Przytycki for pointing out some references.
-This work was partially supported by the DFG priority program SPP 2026 \emph{Geometry at infinity}, project 62, as well as by the DFG research training group RTG 2297 \emph{MathCore}.
+We thank Piotr~Przytycki for pointing out some references.
+We are indebted to Olga Varghese and the anonymous referee for invaluable remarks, particularly towards correcting and improving the proofs of Theorems~\ref{thm:ProfRigHypRank3} and \ref{thm:analogueBCR}.
+This work was partially supported by the DFG priority program `\emph{Geometry at infinity}' SPP~2026 (Project~62) and the DFG research training group `\emph{MathCoRe}' RTG~2297, 314838170.